You are currently viewing Awesome Sci-Fi/Fantasy Book to TV Series Adaptations for You to Watch

 I really thought a live-action adaptation would be a disaster for this Sapkowski jewel.

-I’m so glad that I turned out wrong as the show is probably the hottest fantasy book adaptation right now.
+I’m so glad that I turned out wrong – at least for the first season – as the show is probably the hottest fantasy book adaptation right now.
 I watched season one (based on The Last Wish and Sword of Destiny) on Netflix, and Henry Cavill excellently played the role of the monster slayer for hire, Geralt of Rivia.
+Seasons 2 and 3 were decent.

 The fight scenes were great and, from my point of view, rivals that of some of those big-budget fantasy films.
 You’ll surely get lost on the Continent because of this adaptation.
 I just hope season two picks up where season one left off in terms of awesomeness.